 What is a BSN?

-A BSN, on the other hand, is a Bachelor’s Degree in Nursing.
+A BSN degree, on the other hand, is a Bachelor of Science in Nursing.
 It typically takes at least four years to complete and is offered at universities.
 Like the ADN, a BSN will also prepare a nursing student to take the NCLEX, which you are required to pass in order to earn your official nursing license.

 >> Related: Bachelor of Science in Nursing Guide